0xYoyo/yoyo-network-0xYoyo/README.md

 ## Description

 The project is a full stack social networking app that allows users end to end experience of a complete social media platform.\
-It is consists of 2 directories, a backend that is built as a RESTful, stateless API.\
+It is consists of 2 directories:

+- A backend that is built as a RESTful, stateless API
-And a frontend which communicates with the API and parse its responses into a well crafted user interface.\
+- A frontend which communicates with the API and parse its responses into a well crafted user interface

 ## Technologies